 I have a chronic itchy scalp and recurring dandruff.
-I've tried a variety of over-the-counter shampoo formulas, but would prefer to utilize a more natural formula like one made out of herb or similar.
+I've tried a variety of over-the-counter shampoo formulas, but I would prefer to utilize a more natural formula like one made out of herbs or similar.

-Do you have a recipe to deal with dandruff or a chronic itchy scalp.
+Do you have a recipe for dandruff or a chronic itchy scalp?

 Anti-dandruff Shampoo Recipe

 Rosemary works well to help with itchy scalps and for relieving dandruff.

 Glass pots work best for creating this recipe.

 One cup of dried rosemary leaves (not stalks or other parts of the rosemary).
 Use more or less rosemary according to personal tastes.1 tablespoon of borax (from the health food store)

 A quart of boiling water (distilled or spring water)10-20 drops of Camphor